Accepted Management Practice (AMP): an accepted practice or activity that reduces the amount of pollution entering a body of water.

-Algae: small aquatic plants that occur as single cells, colonies or strands.
+Algae: an informal term for a diverse group of organisms including bacteria and aquatic plants that occur as single cells, colonies, or strands.
 Algae use carbon dioxide and nutrients such as nitrogen and phosphorus to make their own food through photosynthesis.
-Algae form the base of the aquatic food chain.

-Algae bloom or algal bloom: a situation often caused by excess nutrients whereby algae grow and reproduce rapidly, often forming dense mats on the surface of the water.
-Algae blooms can cause unpleasant conditions for swimmers or boaters.
+Algae bloom or algal bloom: a situation often caused by excess nutrients whereby some species of algae can grow and reproduce rapidly, often forming dense mats on the surface of the water.
+Algae blooms can cause unpleasant or harmful conditions for swimmers or boaters.

 Aquatic: growing in, living in, or dependent upon water.